wp-plugins/remote-medias-lite/readme.txt

 4. Insert your Service reserve ID, make sure it is valid, and publish it.
 5. A new section identified by the title you entered will be add in the Media Manager for each published and valid remote library.
 6. Go to a post or page, click Add Media and select the library.
 The content of the remote library should be available to insert into your post.

+== Screenshots ==
+1. Direct Youtube account videos from media manager
+2. Upload to a youtube account directly from media manager